 Video: the Duchess of Cambridge in Erdem and the Countess of Wessex in Burberry arrive in the White Drawing Room for the Commonwealth Fashion Exchange event pic.twitter.com/H0CphyGAN1

 — Rebecca English (@RE_DailyMail) February 19, 2018

-Duchess of Cambridge Catherine and Countess of Wesses Sophie arriving at the reception where guest list included Princess Beatrice, Dame Anna Wintour, Caroline Rush, Stella McCartney ad Naomi Campbell.
+Duchess of Cambridge Catherine and Countess of Wessex Sophie arriving at the reception where the guest list included Princess Beatrice, Dame Anna Wintour, Caroline Rush, Stella McCartney ad Naomi Campbell.

 The guests mingling around the White Drawing Room of Buckingham Palace during Commonwealth Fashion Exchange.

-Duchess Kate and Countess Sophie viewing and discussing the designs being showcased at the Fashion Exchange.
+Duchess and Countess discussing the designs being showcased at the Fashion Exchange.
 The Countess of Wessex is patron of London College of Fashion.
 Both ladies are avid supporters and champions of British Fashion industry.